pravega/pravega-operator/README.md

 [Pravega](http://pravega.io) is an open source distributed storage service implementing Streams.
 It offers Stream as the main primitive for the foundation of reliable storage systems: *a high-performance, durable, elastic, and unlimited append-only byte stream with strict ordering and consistency*.

-The Pravega Operator manages Pravega clusters deployed to Kubernetes and automates tasks related to operating a Pravega cluster.The operator itself is built with the [Operator framework](https://github.com/operator-framework/operator-sdk).
+The Pravega Operator manages Pravega clusters deployed to Kubernetes and automates tasks related to operating a Pravega cluster.
+The operator itself is built with the [Operator framework](https://github.com/operator-framework/operator-sdk).

 ## Project status